axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/poems-about-creativity-and-art.md

 other universe, perhaps
 a degree in a university.
-It packed its frame and a spare one, a fancier one just in case of&nbsp;
-fancier frame occasions.
+It packed its frame and a spare one, a fancier one just in case of fancier frame occasions.
 With all this in a suitcase
 it leaped through the window.